aspose-slides/Aspose.Slides-Reference-Tutorials/slides/english/java/charts-graphs/add-charts-powerpoint-aspose-slides-java-guide/_index.md

 {{< blocks/products/pf/main-container >}}

 {{< blocks/products/pf/tutorial-page-section >}}
-# How to Add Charts to PowerPoint Using Aspose.Slides for Java: A Step-by-Step Guide
+# How to Create PowerPoint Presentation with Charts Using Aspose.Slides for Java: A Step‑by‑Step Guide

 ## Introduction
 Creating compelling presentations often requires visual data representations, such as charts and graphs.
-With Aspose.Slides for Java, you can effortlessly add dynamic charts to your PowerPoint slides, enhancing the impact of your data storytelling.
-This tutorial provides a step-by-step guide on using Aspose.Slides to integrate various chart types into your presentations.
+In this guide you’ll **create PowerPoint presentations** that include dynamic charts, all powered by Aspose.Slides for Java.
+We’ll walk through everything from setting up the library to customizing the chart axis for perfect readability.

-**What You'll Learn:**
+**What You’ll Learn**
 - How to create and initialize a presentation.
-- Steps to add different chart types to your slides.
+- How to **add charts to PowerPoint** and choose the right chart type.
-- Techniques for customizing charts, such as adjusting the category axis label distance.
+- How to **customize chart axis** settings, including setting the category axis label distance.
-- Methods for saving your enhanced presentation.
+- How to save the finished presentation.

-Before we dive in, let's cover some prerequisites you need to get started.
+Before we dive in, let's cover the prerequisites you need to get started.

+## Quick Answers
+- **What is the primary library?** Aspose.Slides for Java.
+- **Can I add charts to an existing PPTX?** Yes – just load the file with `new Presentation(path)`.
+- **Which Java version is required?** JDK 8 or higher (JDK 16 classifier shown in the Maven example).
+- **Do I need a license for development?** A free trial works for testing; a full license is required for production.
+- **How do I adjust axis labels?** Use `chart.getAxes().getHorizontalAxis().setLabelOffset(value)`.

 ## Prerequisites
-To follow this guide effectively, ensure you have:

-- **Java Development Kit (JDK)**: Version 8 or higher is recommended.
+- **Java Development Kit (JDK)** – version 8 or newer.
-- **Aspose.Slides for Java**: Integrated using Maven or Gradle dependencies.
+- **Aspose.Slides for Java** – add it via Maven, Gradle, or direct download.
-- Basic understanding of Java programming and PowerPoint presentations.
+- Basic familiarity with Java and PowerPoint concepts.

 ### Setting Up Aspose.Slides for Java

 #### Maven Dependency
-Include the following in your `pom.xml`:

 ```xml
 <dependency>
     <groupId>com.aspose</groupId>